bilo1967/reBooth/README.md

 ReBooth needs:
 * a SMPT server to send email invitations to students;
 * a few info to correctly generate these invitations;
-* a directory writable by the web server to store instructor's audio files, student's recordings and temporary stuff;
+* a directory writable by the web server to store instructor's media files, student's recordings and temporary stuff;
 * private and public key for Google Captcha v2 (optional);
 * instructions on how to access your authentication mudule (see next section).